Hecsall/Raspberry-MIDI-Controller/README.md

 This script uses **Python 3**, so make sure to have it.

 Ok now let's see what we need.
-For sure we need **RPi.GPIO** to control the GPIO pins on the Raspberry.\
+I used **gpiozero** to control the GPIO pins on the Raspberry.\
-It should be already installed on Raspbian, but if not:\
-`sudo apt-get install python-rpi.gpio python3-rpi.gpio`
+`sudo apt install python3-gpiozero`

 Now install **python-rtmidi**:\
 `sudo pip3 install python-rtmidi`